-- 1 The additional errors in the CAA base case relate to a balance sheet difference that arises from the change in inflation assumptions.
-This difference is c£9.90k at the end of RP2 with minor movements during RP3 where it increases by c£0.08k and then stabilises.
+- 1. The additional errors in the CAA base case relate to a balance sheet difference that arises from the change in inflation assumptions.
+This difference is c£11k at the end of RP2 with minor movements during RP3 where it then stabilises.
 Given the extent of the calculations affected by the inflation assumption change it is not clear without significant analysis to identify the cause.
-Given the difference is <£10k on the balance sheet and stable during RP3 and beyond if is recommended that this is picked up NERL when the model is finalised for the agreed assumptions. - 2 The Model includes an assumption in respect of the mechanism which will apply for FAS funding, which is an allowance which the CAA required NERL to rebate to customers in RP3 if funds have not been used.
+Given the difference is c£11k on the balance sheet and stable during RP3 and beyond, it is recommended that this is picked up by NERL when updating future versions of the Model. - 2.
+The Model includes an assumption in respect of the mechanism which will apply for FAS funding, which is an allowance which the CAA required NERL to rebate to customers in RP3 if funds have not been used.
 NERL expect the mechanism for rebating any excess funds to be reflected in the RP3 licence, they have therefore assumed that the RP3 Regulatory Accounting Guidelines (RAGs) will be updated to reflect this and have included within the RP3 charge control conditions.
 Similarly, the Model reflects NERL's view on an agreed position in respect of INEA funding which was obtained by NERL for the benefit of customers.
-The mechanism by which these funds will be passed to customers was discussed and agreed with the CAA by NERL.
-We provide no further comment or assurance on these calculations and understand that the CAA will confirm the approach adopted is appropriate. - 3 The Model assumes an additional tax deduction in respect of the Patent Box.
-We are unable to comment on the reasonableness of the patent box deduction based on the information included in the model alone.
-The CAA may wish to request further clarification as to the methodology applied in calculating the tax charge relating to the patent box income. - 4 The model assumes that interest deductions will be fully allowable and not subject to Corporate Interest Restrictions (CIR).
-The CIR rules may restrict a group's amount of interest that is deductible for corporation tax purposes to 30% of taxable EBITDA.
-The rules include a de-minimis threshold of £2m of interest expense.
-The approach reflected in the Model does not appear unreasonable, however, the CIR rules are applied on a group wide basis and we do not have enough information to establish the group for CIR purposes.
-The CAA may wish to request sight of any advice/calculations prepared by or on behalf of NERL to ensure that the CIR rules are correctly applied.
-There are further anti-avoidance provisions that may apply in relation to debt including anti-hybrid rules and unallowable purpose rules.
-These have not been considered in the context of our review. - In the calculations for the opening RAB there is a discrepancy between the inflation assumptions used in the supporting documentation for the calculation and the Model with a difference of c£319k.
-We would recommend that this analysis is updated for the final versions of the Model and supporting documentation.
+The mechanism by which these funds will be passed to the customers was discussed and agreed with the CAA by NERL, and we understand from the CAA that this is to be reflected in the charge control conditions for RP3. - 3.
+A small discrepancy occurs in the financial model in relation to Pension Contribution variance calculations which has been treated as an error.
+This has been acknowledged by NERL, but they do not propose to change the model at this stage as the difference relates to a rounding difference of less than £50k over the RP3 period.
+It is recommended that this is picked up by NERL when updating future versions of the Model.